 Tool — model your 5-year car math

 The 5-year answer for a $30K car isn’t “loan vs lease” — it’s a function of residual value × usage pattern × your alternative investment return.
 If you’ll trade in every 3 years, lease.
 If you’ll keep the car 8+ years, finance or pay cash.
 If you have business use, the company-tax math may dominate everything else.
 Headline interest rates set the baseline, but residual values determine which structure actually wins.
-The tool gives you the math; the decision is whether you’re optimizing for monthly cash flow, total 5-year cost, or 10-year-plus ownership economics.
+The tool gives you an exact loan payment to anchor on; the rest of the decision — lease, residual, and alternative investment return — is yours to weigh around it.